alastria/alastria-identity-lib/README.md

 var ACCOUNT = "";
 var ACCOUNT_PSW = "";
 ```
-Now, you can use this library from any JavaScript file in the project with:
+Now, you can use this library from any JavaScript file in the project in this way:
 ```javascript
 let lib = require('alastria-id-lib');
 lib.sayHello();